chandan21gupta/Reddit-Flair-Detector/README.md

 First standalone features were tried like comments, title, body, url .etc.
 However the accuracy was not upto the mark.
 The average accuracy remained around 50-55%.
 After that, many features were combined on the basis of their standlone accuracies.
 The combination of features that gave the best accuracy (60-65%) was that of title,comments,url and body, with Logistic Regression giving the best accuracy(66%).
-After the, the training and tesing ratio was increased to improve the model (9:1), since the data was not much.
+After that, the training and tesing ratio was increased to improve the model (9:1), since the data was sparse.

+## During Deployment

+A flask app was made with two routes - "/" the home route, and "/action_page" for displaying the predicted flair.